 There is a crying need to categorize the various views about the Bible in a way that is accurate, clear, concise, consistent, complete, and equitable.
 It appears that much of the previous categorization is either designed for or at least lends itself to polemic purposes.[i]
 There are problems with the categorizations that have been foisted upon us.
 These should be addressed.

-- accurate – the designations should precise, with as little room for error as possible
+- accurate – the designations should be precise, with as little room for error as possible

 - clear – the designations should be easy to understand rather than confusing